mansour-ahmed/mansour.blog/static/content/posts/steve-jobs/steve-jobs.md

 **Lesson number five**

-**I am affected by the environment around me and I am the average of the 5 people I spend most time with.**
+**I'm affected by the environment around me.
+I'm the average of the 5 people I spend most time with.**

 **I must strive to be an A player and aim to work with more A players.**